studio-b12/goat/docs/book/src/goatfile/requests/script.md

 }
 ```

-`BodyJson` is a special field containing the response body content as a JavaScript object which will be populated when the response body can be parsed as a JSON object.
+`BodyJson` is a special field containing the response body content as a JavaScript object which will be populated if the response body can be parsed as a JSON object.

-In any script section, you can used built-in functions like `assert`, which are documented [here](../../scripting/builtins.md).
+In any script section, a number of built-in functions like `assert` can be used, which are documented [here](../../scripting/builtins.md).

-When a script section throws an un-catched exception, the test will be evaluated as *failed*.
+If a script section throws an uncaught exception, the test will be evaluated as *failed*.